1. What is Purple Cake Day?

 Purple Cake Day is proud to have supporters all over the world.

-In 2012 and 2013 children in at least 24 countries participated in the Purple
+Since it started in 2011, children in at least 24 countries have participated in the Purple

 Cake Day Global Day of Action, including New Zealand, Australia,